-Identify performance and troubleshoot issues for SQL databases and queries with AppInsight for SQL.
-This feature provides consolidated resource views into over 100 performance metrics across all SQL servers monitored by SAM.
+Identify performance and troubleshoot issues for SQL databases and queries with AppInsight for SQL, a feature that provides visibility into over 100 metrics across all SQL servers monitored by SAM.
 These metrics include read and write latency, index fragmentation, expensive queries (based on CPU time), SQL agent job status with logs, capacity, and resource consumption for CPU, memory, and drive space.

 With AppInsight for SQL, you can monitor resource consumption, respond to alerts, and monitor expensive queries on a single page.
-Investigate issues and performance trends without hunting through numerous views into the SQL servers in your environment.
-AppInsight for SQL provides a level of detail and expert knowledge far beyond what a SQL template can provide, allowing you to monitor virtually every aspect of your SQL instances and databases.
-The feature polls and reports metrics without use of agents, directly accessing the SQL server using configured access permissions and credentials via SNMP and WMI.
+Investigate issues and performance trends without hunting through numerous views for SQL servers.
+AppInsight for SQL provides a level of detail far beyond what a SQL template can provide, allowing you to monitor virtually every aspect of your SQL instances and databases.
+It can poll and report metrics without using agents, directly accessing SQL servers using configured access permissions and credentials via SNMP and WMI.

 To get started with AppInsight for SQL: